DriesDD/markdown-challenge/README.md

 # Dries De Decker

-*There are more neurons in your brain than there are brains in your entire body or something.*
+*There are more neurons in the universe than there are brains in your entire body or something.*

 ![](https://github.com/DriesDD/markdown-challenge/blob/master/dries.jpeg)